szaumoor/ZS_ItemPack/ZS_ItemPack/component_readme.md

 **Component 401:** Add Rod of Illusive Protections (rod)

-This adds a new rod which activates several illusionary defenses on the user: Nond-Detection, Blur, Mirror Image, and Improved Invisibility.
+This adds a new rod which activates several illusionary defenses on the user: Non-detection, Blur, Mirror Image, and Improved Invisibility.
 It can be used once per day.
 Available for BG2EE.

 **Component 402:** Add Omniblade (universal sword)